inspire-eu-validation/download-service/A.36.TGR41.openSearchGenericSearchQueries.md

 **Test method**

 * test if the OpenSearch Description provides a [generic search queries url](#genericsearchurl)
-* resolve the [generic search queries url](#genericsearchurl) and test if it provides a document with content-type "text/html"
+* resolve the [generic search queries url](#genericsearchurl) and test if it provides a document with HTTP Header Content-Type "text/html"

 **Reference(s)**: